RunestoneInteractive/httlads/_sources/WorldFacts/cs2_scrape_business_data_from_cia.rst

       </tbody></table>
       </div>

-Now, we need to a bit of cleanup!
+Now, we need a bit of cleanup!
-You can use the documentation on the ``extract`` method in Pandas to make the fields that are not numeric more computer-digestable.
+You can use the documentation on the ``extract`` method in Pandas to make the fields that are not numeric more computer-digestible.

 Cleaning Business Data